*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 ¶ 12 Leave a comment on paragraph 12 0 A more troubling pattern was also emerging in national politics and culture.
 During the first decades of the nineteenth century, American politics were shifting toward “sectional” conflict among the states of the North, South, and West.

-¶ 20 Leave a comment on paragraph 20 1 Not everyone, however, felt relieved.
+¶ 20 Leave a comment on paragraph 20 0 Not everyone, however, felt relieved.
 The Missouri Crisis made the sectional nature of American politics impossible to ignore.
-Until now, although the Republicans had been strongest in southern states, there had been many northern Republicans as well.
-The Missouri Crisis split them almost entirely along sectional lines, suggesting trouble to come.
+The Missouri Crisis split the Democratic-Republican party entirely along sectional lines, suggesting trouble to come.

 ¶ 21 Leave a comment on paragraph 21 0 Worse, the Missouri Crisis demonstrated the volatility of the slavery debate.
 Many Americans, including seventy-seven-year-old Thomas Jefferson, were alarmed at how readily some Americans spoke of disunion and even civil war over the issue.
 “This momentous question, like a fire bell in the night, awakened and filled me with terror,” Jefferson wrote.
 “I considered it at once as the [death] knell of the Union.” ((Thomas Jefferson to John Holmes, April 22, 1820, Founders Online, National Archives, http://founders.archives.gov/documents/Jefferson/98-01-02-1234.))

-¶ 22 Leave a comment on paragraph 22 1 For now, the Missouri Crisis did not result in disunion and civil war as Jefferson and others feared.
-But it also failed to settle the issue of slavery’s expansion into new western territories, an issue that would cause worse trouble in years ahead.
+¶ 22 Leave a comment on paragraph 22 0 For now, the Missouri Crisis did not result in disunion and civil war as Jefferson and others feared.
+But it also failed to settle the issue of slavery’s expansion into new western territories.
+The issue would cause worse trouble in years ahead.

 IV.
 The Rise of Andrew Jackson

-¶ 25 Leave a comment on paragraph 25 1 A child of Irish immigrants, Andrew Jackson was born on March 17, 1767, on the border between North and South Carolina.
+¶ 25 Leave a comment on paragraph 25 1 Andrew Jackson was born on March 17, 1767, on the border between North and South Carolina, to two Irish immigrants.
 He grew up during dangerous times.
-At age thirteen, he joined an American militia unit in the Revolutionary War, but was soon captured, and a British officer slashed at his head with a sword after he refused to shine the officer’s shoes.
+At age thirteen, he joined an American militia unit in the Revolutionary War.
+He was soon captured, and a British officer slashed at his head with a sword after he refused to shine the officer’s shoes.
 Disease during the war had claimed the lives of his two brothers and his mother, leaving him an orphan.
 Their deaths and his wounds had left Jackson with a deep and abiding hatred of Great Britain.

 ¶ 29 Leave a comment on paragraph 29 0 The end of the War of 1812 did not end Jackson’s military career.
 In 1818, as commander of the U.S. southern military district, Jackson also launched an invasion of Spanish-owned Florida.
 He was acting on vague orders from the War Department to break the resistance of the region’s Seminole Indians, who protected runaway slaves and attacked American settlers across the border.
 On Jackson’s orders in 1816, U.S. soldiers and their Creek allies had already destroyed the “Negro Fort,” a British-built fortress on Spanish soil, killing 270 former slaves and executing some survivors. ((Kenneth Wiggins Porter, “Negroes and the Seminole War, 1817-1818,” Journal of Negro History 36, no. 3 (July 1951): 264.))
 In 1818, Jackson’s troops crossed the border again.
 They occupied Pensacola, the main Spanish town in the region, and arrested two British subjects, whom Jackson executed for helping the Seminoles.
 The execution of these two Britons created an international diplomatic crisis.

-¶ 33 Leave a comment on paragraph 33 1 Four years later, in 1828, Adams and Jackson squared off in one of the dirtiest presidential elections to date.
+¶ 33 Leave a comment on paragraph 33 0 Four years later, in 1828, Adams and Jackson squared off in one of the dirtiest presidential elections to date. ((See Lynn Hudson Parsons, The Birth of Modern Politics: Andrew Jackson, John Quincy Adams, and the Election of 1828.
+New York: Oxford University Press, 2009).))
 Pro-Jackson partisans accused Adams of elitism and claimed that while serving in Russia as a diplomat he had offered the Russian emperor an American prostitute.
 Adams’s supporters, on the other hand, accused Jackson of murder and attacked the morality of his marriage, pointing out that Jackson had unwittingly married his wife Rachel before the divorce on her prior marriage was complete.
 This time, Andrew Jackson won the election easily, but Rachel Jackson died suddenly before his inauguration.
 Jackson would never forgive the people who attacked his wife’s character during the campaign.

-¶ 34 Leave a comment on paragraph 34 1 In 1828, Jackson’s broad appeal as a military hero won him the presidency.
+¶ 34 Leave a comment on paragraph 34 0 In 1828, Jackson’s broad appeal as a military hero won him the presidency.
 He was “Old Hickory,” the “Hero of New Orleans,” a leader of plain frontier folk.
 His wartime accomplishments appealed to many voters’ pride.
-In office over the next eight years, he would claim to represent the interests of ordinary white Americans, especially from the South and West, against the country’s wealthy and powerful elite.
+Over the next eight years, he would claim to represent the interests of ordinary white Americans, especially from the South and West, against the country’s wealthy and powerful elite.
 This attitude would lead him and his allies into a series of bitter political struggles.

 V. The Nullification Crisis